R&D Tax Credits

 The RDEC scheme is for qualifying R&D activity in large enterprises

-For expenditure made on or before 31st March 2023, it offers an additional tax credit gross benefit of 13%.
-For expenditure made from 1st April 2023, it offers an additional tax credit gross benefit of 20%.
+For expenditure made on or before 31st March 2023, it offers a tax credit gross benefit of 13%.
+For expenditure made from 1st April 2023, it offers a tax credit gross benefit of 20%.

 Migration To The Merged Scheme